Opportunities

 Application Process

-If you do not get an email response within a week, please check your spam folder.
+If you do not receive an email response within a week of submitting an application, please check your spam folder or email volunteer@hopeharbor.net to make sure we received your information.

-We are often looking for representation on the Board of Directors from a variety of backgrounds within the ten counties we serve.
-Please contact Melissa Whitley, Executive Director, at director@hopeharbor.net or (270) 782-5014 to learn more about the application process and Board of Directors membership requirements.
+If you are interested in becoming a member of our board, please contact Melissa Whitley, Executive Director, at director@hopeharbor.net or (270) 782-5014 to learn more about the application process and Board of Directors membership requirements.

 Back to Topics